FTBTeam/FTB-Academy/config/ftbguides/modpack_guide/technology/generators/actually_additions/canola/README.md

 First things first, you'll want to farm some Canola.
 You can use any farming blocks you want.
 ![](farming.png)

 Next, put the Canola into a Canola Press to make Canola Oil.
-Canola Oil generates 80,000 RF at 40 RF/t, or you can continue processing the Oil to make it better.
+In the Oil Generator, Canola Oil generates 80,000 RF at 40 RF/t, or you can continue processing the Oil to make it better.
 ![The Canola Press will automatically push Canola Oil into any fluid continers that are touching it](press.png)

 Move the Canola Oil into a Fermenting Barrel (you can just put the Fermenting Barrel directly next to the Canola Press) and it will turn into Refined Canola Oil, which generates 192,000 RF at 80 RF/t.